project-open-data/project-open-data.github.io/whitepapers/types.md

 Each procurement action is identified with an Indefinite Delivery Vehicle (IDV) Type value or an Award Type value; they are mutually exclusive.
 They are collected as separate data elements in FPDS using the codes and descriptions shown below:

-Indefinite Delivery Vehicle (IDV) Type – IDVs represent different types of ordering instruments under which federal agencies may place delivery/task orders or BPA call orders.
+Indefinite Delivery Vehicle (IDV) Type – IDVs represent different types of ordering instruments under which federal agencies may place delivery/task orders or blanket purchase agreement (BPA) call orders

 <table>
   <thead>